-Never, ever pay an NYC parking ticket “No questions asked.”
-Check for omissions and commissions.
-What if the sticker number is wrong [you win].
+Meanwhile, never pay a parking ticket “No questions asked.”
+In the same vein, check for omissions and commissions.
+What if the sticker number is wrong [you win]?
 What if there is no explanation about why the registration was improper [you win].

-Inspect your parking ticket with the same fervor you inspected your last home prior to purchasing.
+Moreover, you should inspect your parking ticket with the same fervor that you inspected your last home before buying it.
 Why pay for a parking ticket you can beat?

 Bunkum and balderdash.
 Keep your hard-earned bucks where they belong…in your wallet.